 Jesus was teaching in a synagogue on the Sabbath.
-Among his audience was a crippled woman; her body was permanently bent over so that she could not stand up straight.
+Among his listeners was a crippled woman.
+Her body was bent over so that she could not stand straight.

 Jesus called her to the centre of the synagogue and told her she was free to stand tall.
 She immediately did so.

-The woman’s twisted body, permanently bent downwards so that she saw only the dirt, symbolizes people who lack hope, or see only the negative things in life.
-With Jesus’ help we can lift our vision upwards, towards God, and be optimistic and hopeful.
+The woman’s twisted body symbolizes people who lack hope, or see only the negatives.
+With Jesus’ help we can lift our vision upwards towards God, and be hopeful.

 The story inspires us to mentally straighten our selves to a standing position, where we see upwards to God for inspiration.